Willian199/dart_ddi/README.md

 );
 ```

-### Adding Multiple Class
+### Adding Multiple Classes
-To add multiple class to a module at once, you can utilize the `addChildrenModules` method.
+To add multiple classes to a module at once, you can utilize the `addChildrenModules` method.

 - `child`: This refers to the type or qualifier of the subclasses that will be part of the module.
 Note that these are not instances, but rather types or qualifiers.
 - `qualifier` (optional): This parameter refers to the main class type of the module.
 It is optional and is used as a qualifier if needed.